rsoftone/fortran-training/README.md

 ```
 docker run -it --rm --name fort2 -v $PWD\Documents:/home/pipelines junglegreen/fortran-training
 ```
+* If asked, allow your Documents directory to be shared/accessed

 #### Both Mac OS and Windows 10:
-* If asked, allow your Documents directory to be shared/accessed
-* You are now in the container...enter the following commands:
+* Inside the container...enter the following commands:

 ```
 cd /home/pipelines